 Glamping?
 It’s a mixture of Glam and Camping.
 Obvious, right?
 When stylish hipsters, the outdoors, and travel come together the result is glamping.
 When more extreme hipsters get involved the result is Treehouse Glamping.
 Yes, you can relax in style on a campsite but you can also live stylishly suspended in the trees.
 Just like you did as a kid, but with a comfy bed.

 Expect to see more ‘conkers’ to rent in the near future.
 Conker Living is a new living space concept that has grabbed people’s attention.
 Think of it as a sort of space-age glamping Airbnb alternative.
-Designed as a sort of a garden building, conker living pods are perfect for the digital nomad, adventurous, low maintenance travelling types
+Designed as a sort of garden building, conker living pods are perfect for the digital nomad, adventurous, low-maintenance traveling types